 What recovery is

 Personal recovery, also known as psychosocial recovery, is a different can of tuna from the remission of symptoms of illness.
-Remission is a clinical term that refers specifically to illness symptoms; as examples, you can find definitions of remission here for depression, bipolar, and schizophrenia.
+Remission is a clinical term that refers specifically to illness symptoms; you can find examples of specific definitions of remission here for depression, bipolar, and schizophrenia.